quicwg/base-drafts/draft-ietf-quic-http.md

 A CONNECT request in HTTP/3 functions in the same manner as in HTTP/2.
 The request MUST be formatted as described in {{!HTTP2}}, Section 8.3.
-A CONNECT request that does not conform to these restrictions is malformed.
+A CONNECT request that does not conform to these restrictions is malformed (see
+{{malformed}}).
 The request stream MUST NOT be closed at the end of the request.

 A proxy that supports CONNECT establishes a TCP connection ({{!RFC0793}}) to the server identified in the ":authority" pseudo-header field.
 Once this connection